pguzman26/whats_my_password_frontend/README.md

 #General Approach

 The backend was built using Ruby on Rails,  I have set up the routes, controllers, and models.
 I am using Postgress SQL as a database.
-In the front end I have set up Ajax to communicate with rails.
+In the front end I have set up Ajax to communicate with rails, and also implemented the use of handlebars.

 ## Link to backend repo